Chaste/chaste-docker/README.md

 The situation is less straightforward for Windows and macOS [[1]](#FN1) hosts due to the intermediary Linux virtual machine (Moby based on Alpine Linux) in which images, containers and volumes are stored.

-1. For more extensive changes, files may be copied out of the volume, edited on the host, then copied back in with [`docker cp`](https://docs.docker.com/engine/reference/commandline/cp/).
-For example use the following commands to copy the whole folder, where the container has been labelled `chaste` with the `docker run` argument `--name chaste`:
-    ```
-    docker cp chaste:/home/chaste/src .
-    < Make changes to the source files here >
-    docker cp src/. chaste:/home/chaste/src
-    ```

-2. For more sustained Chaste development, you may wish to use another [bind mount](https://docs.docker.com/storage/bind-mounts/) to overlay the volume's `~/src` folder with a host directory containing the Chaste source code e.g. `-v /path/to/chaste_code:/home/chaste/src`.
+1. While it is better to leave the code within the volume for better performance you may wish to use another [bind mount](https://docs.docker.com/storage/bind-mounts/) to overlay the volume's `~/src` folder with a host directory containing the Chaste source code e.g. `-v /path/to/chaste_code:/home/chaste/src`.
 Chaste may then need to be recompiled within the container with `build_chaste.sh <branch/tag>` or if you already have the code in the mounted host folder, cloning can be skipped before recompiling with `build_chaste.sh .`.
-This will make the same source files easily accessible on both the host and within the Docker container, avoiding the need to copy files back and forth.
+This will make the same source files directly accessible on both the host and within the Docker container, avoiding the need to copy files back and forth or use VS Code.
 This may result in slower I/O than when stored in a Docker volume, however this problem may be ameliorated on [macOS](https://docs.docker.com/storage/bind-mounts/#configure-mount-consistency-for-macos) with the [`delegated` option](https://docs.docker.com/docker-for-mac/osxfs-caching/#examples) e.g. `--mount type=bind,source="$(pwd)"/chaste_code,destination=/home/chaste/src,consistency=delegated`.

-3. Alternatively, use the utility `docker-sync`: http://docker-sync.io/.
+2. Alternatively, use the utility `docker-sync`: http://docker-sync.io/.
 This works on OSX, Windows, Linux (where it maps on to a native mount) and FreeBSD.
 </p></details>

-### Within the container
-To edit the Chaste code (in `~/src`), nano is installed in the image for convenience when small tweaks need to be made, along with `git` for pushing the changes.
+> :information_source:  For small edits to the code from the terminal, `nano` is installed in the image for convenience, along with `git` for pushing the changes.

 Testing
 -------